Are you aware of the COVID-19 tax changes in effect? We just passed tax season, and most people would have received their tax refund by now.

 Other Ways the Federal Government is Helping During COVID-19

 Extending tax filing deadlines is just one way the government is helping out.
-There are a few financial benefit programs that are available.
+There are a few available financial benefit programs.

 Employment Insurance (EI)